-When a LESA applicant/participant enters a Job or NCA FS Center in person, the Worker must:
+When a LEP applicant/participant enters a Job or NCA FS Center in person, the Worker must:

-- identify the applicant's/participant's preferred language by having him/her point to it on Form W-194; and - if the individual is applying/recertifying for assistance, give the him/her an application/recertification kit in his/her preferred language (if available).
+- Identify the applicant's/participant's preferred language by having him/her point to it on Form W-194; and - Give him/her an application/recertification kit in his/her preferred language (if available), if the individual is applying/recertifying for assistance.
+If a prepared kit is not available, staff should print the required forms from the FIAWeb if the language falls under Local Law 73.
+If the language is not one covered by Local Law 73, staff must use either telephone or in-person interpretation services to provide translation of the forms included in the kit.

 Note: The Center Director/Manager must ensure that copies of Form W-194 are always available in the reception area.
-Designated staff may contact ORIA at (212) 331-4550 to order additional copies of Form W-194 as needed.
+Designated staff may contact ORIA at (212) 331-4550 to order additional copies of Forms W-194 and HRA-103(E), as needed.
 Center Directors/Managers are also reminded to ensure that the Interpretation Services Notice for the Application/Recertification Kits (insert) (W-515W) is included in all application and recertification kits.